top of page

 Under NFPA 101: Life Safety Code, healthcare and ambulatory surgery center occupancies are very specific about where storage is permitted and how it must be protected.
 Patient care areas such as pre-op and PACU bays are designed for direct patient care, not for long-term or accumulated storage.

 When supplies are stored in these areas—especially in original cardboard boxes, plastic wrap, or paper packaging—the fire risk increases significantly.
 These materials add fuel load to spaces that were never designed or constructed to contain a fire or smoke event.
+During a life safety survey, this is a red flag.
+A fire originating in an open bay can spread rapidly, limiting staff response time and placing patients—many of whom may be sedated or medically vulnerable—at serious risk.

 The Fire Risk Most Facilities Underestimate